hopenjin/hopenjin.github.io/_pages/about.md

 About me {#about-me}
 ======
 Welcome to my academic website!
 I am Hongpeng Jin, a Ph.D. student in the Knight Foundation School of Computing and Information Sciences (KFSCIS) at Florida International University (FIU).
-I began my acdamic journey in Fall 2023 under the supervision of [Dr. Yanzhao Wu](https://yanzhaowu.me/).
+I began my academic journey in Fall 2023 under the supervision of [Dr. Yanzhao Wu](https://yanzhaowu.me/).

 My primary **research interests focus** on Large Language Models (LLMs) and LLM Agents, emphasizing their efficient inference, deployment, and practical applications.
 Additionally, I have a strong interest in ensemble learning and optimization strategies, aiming to enhance the scalability, efficiency, and robustness of AI systems. **My goal** is to deeply explore the underlying mechanisms and untapped potential of large language models, aiming to uncover innovative findings with significant academic value and practical industrial applications.